-A self-inspection program that covers all departments that may receive AE/AEFI reports or that are involved in pharmacovigilance activities may help to ensure compliance with the appropriate sections of the News and Drugs and Clinical Trial Rules 2019 applicable to adverse drug reaction reporting.
-Self-inspection programs should be in place and should include but not be limited to the following;
+An Internal Audit program that covers all departments that may receive AE/AEFI reports or that are involved in pharmacovigilance activities may help to ensure compliance with the appropriate sections of the News and Drugs and Clinical Trials Rules 2019 applicable to AEFI/AEs reporting.
+Internal Audit programs should be in place and should include but not be limited to the following:

-- i.
-A comprehensive written procedure that describes the functions of the self-inspection program. - ii.
-Periodic self-inspections that are carried out at defined frequencies, which are documented.
-If no AEs have been received, the periodic self-inspections should include a simulation exercise. - iii.
-Reports on the findings of the self-inspections and on corrective actions.
+- A comprehensive written procedure that describes the functions of the Internal Audit program. - II.
+Periodic Internal Audit that are carried out at defined frequencies, which are documented.
+If no AEs have been received, the periodic self-

+- inspections should include a simulation exercise. - III.
+Reports on the findings of the Internal Audit and on corrective actions.
 These reports should be reviewed by appropriate senior MAH management.
-Corrective actions should be implemented in a timely manner. - r) Periodic self-inspections should be conducted by personnel independent from the pharmacovigilance department and that are suitably qualified to perform and evaluate the inspections.
+Corrective actions should be implemented in a timely manner. - Periodic Internal Audit should be conducted by personnel independent from the pharmacovigilance department and that are suitably qualified to perform and evaluate the inspections.